Parker (2013 film): Filming

+Release

 Marketing

 Originally, Parker was set to be released on October 12, 2012.
 However, the release date was moved back due to strong competition it would have faced at the box office from other films released around that time including Gangster Squad (which later had its release date swapped with Argo, and later moved to January due to the 2012 Aurora, Colorado shooting.) and Here Comes the Boom.
 Matt Goldberg, writing for Collider, noted that it would have probably lost to these films if it had been released that October.
 Boxoffice listed the pros of the film release, which were Statham's "consistent" performance at the box office and Lopez's appearance which "could help the film expand a bit beyond Statham's usual audience".
 It also listed the cons, which are Lopez's presence that might "turn off some of Statham's usual audience" as well as heavy competition from multiple other films.

 The film's first promotional poster was unveiled on October 1, 2012.
 Its theatrical trailer was released on October 4, 2012.
 Collider commented that despite this being a slightly different film than what Statham is known for, the trailer "still has its share of clichés".
 Joblo's Paul Shirley said "It's got a lot of the usual Statham action goodies", but with "source material and stellar cast" it has potential to be a theatrical hit.
 Simon Reynolds of Digital Spy noted the pairing of "tough guy" Statham and "global superstar" Lopez to be "unlikely" but said Parker promises to "serve up some meaty action thrills".
 On January 3, 2013, Digital Spy unveiled another promotional poster for Parker.